tenjou/wabi/README.md

 # WABI 0.1v [Experimental]

-Small yet efficient JavaScript library for building UI that handles databinding and states.
+Small yet an efficient JavaScript library for building UI with data binding.